Kūkai: Travel and study in China

 Huiguo immediately bestowed upon Kūkai the first level abhisheka (esoteric initiation).
 Whereas Kūkai had expected to spend 20 years studying in China, in a few short months he was to receive the final initiation, and become a master of the esoteric lineage.
 Huiguo was said to have described teaching Kūkai as like "pouring water from one vase into another".
 Huiguo died shortly afterwards, but not before instructing Kūkai to return to Japan and spread the esoteric teachings there, assuring him that other disciples would carry on his work in China.

 Kūkai arrived back in Japan in 806 as the eighth Patriarch of Esoteric Buddhism, having learnt Sanskrit and its Siddhaṃ script, studied Indian Buddhism, as well as having studied the arts of Chinese calligraphy and poetry, all with recognized masters.
-He also arrived with a large number of texts, many of which were new to Japan and were esoteric in character, as well as several texts on the Sanskrit language and the Siddhaṃ script.
+He also arrived with a large number of texts, many of which were new to Japan and were esoteric in character, paintings of his predecessors, as well as several texts on the Sanskrit language and the Siddhaṃ script.

 However, in Kūkai's absence Emperor Kanmu had died and was replaced by Emperor Heizei who exhibited no great enthusiasm for Buddhism.
-Kukai's return from China was eclipsed by Saichō, the founder of the Tendai school, who found favor with the court during this time.
+Kūkai's return from China was eclipsed by Saichō, the founder of the Tendai school, who found favor with the court during this time.
 Saichō had already had esoteric rites officially recognised by the court as an integral part of Tendai, and had already performed the abhisheka, or initiatory ritual, for the court by the time Kūkai returned to Japan.
 Later, with Emperor Kanmu's death, Saichō's fortunes began to wane.

 Saichō requested, in 812, that Kūkai give him the introductory initiation, which Kūkai agreed to do.
 He also granted a second-level initiation upon Saichō, but refused to bestow the final initiation (which would have qualified Saichō as a master of esoteric Buddhism) because Saichō had not completed the required studies, leading to a falling out between the two that was not resolved; this feud later extended to the Shingon and Tendai sects.

 Little is known about Kūkai's movements until 809 when the court finally responded to Kūkai's report on his studies, which also contained an inventory of the texts and other objects he had brought with him, and a petition for state support to establish the new esoteric Buddhism in Japan.
 That document, the Catalogue of Imported Items, is the first attempt by Kūkai to distinguish the new form of Buddhism from that already practiced in Japan.
 The court's response was an order to reside in Takao-san temple (modern Jingo-ji) in the suburbs of Kyoto.
 This was to be Kūkai's headquarters for the next 14 years.
 The year 809 also saw the retirement of Emperor Heizei due to illness and the succession of the Emperor Saga, who supported Kūkai and exchanged poems and other gifts.